youssefea/base-builder-mcp/README.md

 To add the MCP server to your global configuration, you need to create a json file at `\~/.cursor/mcp.json`.

-*✅ OPENAI Key is optional.
-It allows the server to create a json file of the guide instead of feeding raw guide text to your agent.*
+*✅ OPENAI Key is optional but recommended.
+It allows the guide to be reviewed and digested by another LLM to create a json file of the guide instead of feeding raw guide text to your agent.*

 ### Add to Cursor Rules